 - After every bout of loose motion, feed breastmilk/formula or offer a few teaspoons of drinks like water, buttermilk, etc.

 - Give your toddler ORS (Oral Re-hydration Solution) if your pediatrician prescribed the same.

-Earlier it was suggested to feed your baby/toddler only with the classic BRAT diet (Banana, Rice, Apple Sauce, Toast) during diarrhea , but now the pediatricians and AAP (American Academy of Pediatrics) are advised to continue including solids preferably light and easily digestible foods.
+Earlier, providing your baby/toddler only with the classic BRAT diet (Banana, Rice, Apple Sauce, Toast) was suggested during diarrhea.
+Still, pediatricians and AAP (American Academy of Pediatrics) are advised to continue including solids, preferably light and easily digestible foods.

-Bookmark this page for future reference as I will be updating this post on a regular basis.
+Please bookmark this page for future reference, as I will update this post regularly.
 Click on each thumbnail image given below for the recipes.
-Choose recipes according to your baby’s age which is mentioned in the brackets along with recipe heading.
-Please refer to the notes section given at the end of post for the key points to remember before offering diarrhea foods to your baby.
+Choose recipes according to your baby's age mentioned in the brackets and the recipe heading.
+Please refer to the notes section at the end of the post for the key points to remember before offering diarrhea foods to your baby.

 Here is the video for the list of foods to offer during loose motion/diarrhea in babies and toddlers

-Read further below on the detailed information and foods can be given during diarrhea
+Read further below for detailed information and foods that can be given during diarrhea

 1. Breastfeeding (0 Months+) :